 To keep track of turf edge lines and other hazardous or sensitive areas on your commercial site, you can use snow stakes to alert your snow and ice removal professional that something is there that the snow plow should avoid.

-Most snow removal takes place overnight, when traffic is minimal and snow removal and be performed most easily.
-In the dark, and buried by snow, the edge where pavement meets landscape becomes obscured even after small snowfall events.
+Most snow removal takes place overnight, when traffic is minimal, and it is easiest to do.
+In the dark and buried by snow, the edge where pavement meets landscape becomes obscured even after minor snowfall.

-Tall, high-visibility snow stakes alert your snow removal teams to these critical edges, making sure that turf and landscape damage is held to a minimum.
+Tall, high-visibility snow stakes alert your snow removal teams to these critical edges, helping keep turf and landscape damage to a minimum.

-Traffic cones also work to highlight areas like driveway or entryway speed bumps that snow plow drivers may not see once covered in snow.
-It’s a simple preparation step that can help you avoid a lot of winter landscape damage.
+Traffic cones also help highlight areas like driveway or entryway speed bumps that snowplow drivers may miss once covered in snow.
+It’s a simple preparation step that can help you avoid much winter landscape damage.

 A good snow removal company will even provide and install these markers for you before the season begins.